-This checklist for a full FCA is based on the technical requirements for assessing flooding consequences in section A1.17 of TAN15.
-They are summarised below, but you should also refer to the full descriptions in TAN15.
+Full FCAThis checklist for a full FCA is based on the technical requirements for assessingelementsflooding consequences in section A1.17 of TAN15.below, but you should also refer to the full descriptions in TAN15.

 Hydraulic modelling may need to be carried out as part of your submission.
 Natural Resources Wales does not currently have specific guidance on its website with respect to modelling.
 In the interim we recommend you refer to the modelling best practice guidance available on the Environment Agency's website at: http://intranet.ea.gov/policies/environmentalwork/29629.aspx.